 By Robert Chute

-Originally published in Body Sense magazine, Spring/Summer 2008.
+Originally published in Body Sense magazine.

 You love massage.
 But you’d love it more if you had the answers to a few questions you’ve been shy about asking.
 Good news!
-This article will address those niggling questions you’d like to ask your massage therapist, but were afraid to ask.
+This article will address those questions you’d like to ask your massage therapist, but were afraid to ask.

 I’m a bit uncomfortable taking everything off when I go for massage.
 Do I have to be completely naked to receive massage?

 Some people go under the sheets without a stitch on, others wear underwear, and some people prefer to wear shorts, sweatpants, or even their regular street clothes.
 No, you don’t have to take off more clothes than you are comfortable with to receive massage.
-Talk to your therapist and he or she will adapt to your needs.
+Talk to your therapist and they will adapt to your needs.
 Be aware that wearing more clothes can interfere with the use of certain techniques, but there’s no reason you can’t enjoy receiving massage in casual clothes.
 Therapists won’t be able to use lotion and may be unable to work as deeply, but they can adapt to your comfort level and still deliver a satisfying massage experience.

 People who are self-conscious about their bodies might get massage more often, and with less apprehension, if they had the added underwear barrier.
-For some, it creates a psychological boundary that allows them to more fully relax during the massage, and that’s okay, too.
+For some, it creates a psychological boundary that allows them to more fully relax during the massage, and that’s OK too.
 Rest assured, massage therapists work with all kinds of bodies, from the very young to the very old and all shapes and sizes in between.
 Massage therapists are a very caring and giving group.
 To be successful at what they do, they have to be.
 Your therapist strives to strike a balance between engaging with you as the complex individual you are, as well as seeing your body and all its unique qualities from a clinical perspective.
 Our work is about the careful application of techniques to your muscles, ligaments, and connective tissue as a means to enhance your whole being—not to judge you.

 How do I talk to my massage therapist about money?
 I’d like to come more often, but it would be a financial hardship.